Posted on October 18, 2016 and last updated on May 24, 2026

 This trail includes six delightful miles along the Mill Brook — a mostly wide, shallow, and rock strewn little river.
 There are four trailheads with parking.
 The riverside path does go up and down quite a bit, and there are a few scrambles up steep sections.

 This waterway is important for the alewives, a kind of river herring, which each year, in late May to early June, make an arduous migration from the ocean in Casco Bay to Highland Lake to their freshwater spawning ground.
-If you can, try to catch the spectacular sight of the fish swimming upriver!
-The Presumpscot Regional Land Trust’s maps indicate the best places for viewing.
-(A few places also look like good swimming holes for later in the summer.)
+If you can, try to catch the impressive — and heart-wrenching — sight of the fish swimming upriver!
+It is pure struggle.
+The Presumpscot Regional Land Trust’s maps indicate the best places for viewing and ropes these places off to protect the fish and prevent bank erosion.

 If you prefer loop trails, you can make a 2.4-mile loop at the southern end of the preserve, which is also a recommended route for fish viewing pools.
 This area avoids the steepest parts of the trail system.